IISH/delivery/README.md

 Use the docker-compose.yml file to spinup a database.
 Place a database dump in the restore folder in the root of the project

 Also see application-production.yml

+## Integration with OpenID Satosa

+The client identifier and secret was set in the OpenID provider Satosa - this is needed for development and production.